 Improve sleep hygiene

 For some people, not getting enough sleep may lead to increased pain.
-One study found that people who got less sleep were two to three times more likely to develop a pain condition.

 Poor quality sleep leads to an increase in two different kinds of protein in the body.
 High levels of these proteins, called interleukin-6 and C-reactive protein, can cause the body to feel more pain.